 California State Parks adaptively manages the beach berm which creates a lagoon at the mouth of the Carmel River (CA Dept. of Parks and Recreation, 2008).
 The goal of this management is similar to the goal stated in the Russian River Biological Opinion (NMFS, 2008): to enhance the freshwater salmonid rearing habitat during summer months.
 Sometime in April, May, or June, once the Carmel River inflows into the estuary drops below 20-25 ft3/s, bulldozers are used to increase the height of the beach berm.
 This elevated berm blocks ocean tides and saline water from entering the estuary, thereby creating a perched lagoon.
 When forming the elevated beach berm, an outlet channel is also created so that if lagoon water levels exceed 10 feet NGVD, the outlet channel will drain water from the lagoon into the ocean.
 The outlet channel only conveys water if the inflows to the lagoon does not taper off from 25-20 ft3/s to 10 ft3/s as rapidly as expected.
-Once river inflows falls below approximately 10 ft3/s, evaporation and seepage export enough water from the lagoon that lagoon water levels no longer increase.
+Once river inflows fall below approximately 10 ft3/s, evaporation and seepage export enough water from the lagoon that lagoon water levels no longer increase.
 As compared to the intermittent Russian River closures, the Carmel River estuary closes every year for months, typically at least July through November.

-Z:\Shared\Projects\00 - Legacy Firm - Office\ESAPWA_PWA project numbers\1958RREAMPOutletChannel\08 PlanRevisions2018-20\.08Task4 Addtl support\2021 plan_Plan-Final\RRE_2021_Beach_nmgt_plan_v3.docx
+Z:\Shared\Projects\00 - Legacy Firm - Office\ESAPWA_PWA project numbers\\1958RREAMPOutletChannel\\.10 PlanRevisions2021-23\\T2_2022_AMP\Plan\\2_final\\RRE_2022_Beach_mmgt_plan_v3.docs 5/23/22